kbilsted/WhitespaceWarrior/README.md

 # Code readability and catering for it

 One thing that strikes me, is the different between reading a book and reading code.
-A book has a narative, emotional characters, page numbers and switches beteen building and releasing tension.
+A book has a narrative, emotional characters, page numbers and switches between building and releasing tension.
 Reading code, on the other hand, is about _absorbing_ intent, building mental models in your mind.
 Often with great frustration when the code gets too complex.